Points To Remember Before Having Liposuction Surgery

-A: You can find scars whether stitches are employed or not, but they can frequently be treated in the future should they bother the patients.
-Oftentimes, they are hidden, so no-one sees them in the first place.
+A: There are scars whether stitches are used or not, but they can frequently be treated in the future if they bother the patients.
+Oftentimes, they are hidden, so nobody sees them in the first place.

 Points To Remember

-The dry technique, with general anesthetic no injected fluids, had negative effects and is no longer performed.
+The dry technique, with general anesthetic no injected fluids, had negative effects and is not any longer performed.

 The wet technique uses injected fluids and is very safe.

 Tumescent liposuction uses injected fluids that cause tissues to swell and invite patients to remain awake during the procedure.

 Tumescent anesthetic combines lidocaine to numb and epinephrine (adrenaline) to constrict arteries and minimize bleeding.